 A: Covington was hired by the Assessment Committee and only the Assessment Committee will oversee Covington’s work.
 Because the Assessment Committee is a committee of Seattle Children’s Board of Trustees, Seattle Children’s has agreed to pay Covington’s fees on behalf of the Assessment Committee.
 No member of Seattle Children’s management, including the CEO, will have any role in directing Covington’s work.
 Likewise, the Assessment Committee does not work for or report to anyone in Seattle Children’s management, including the CEO.

 Q: The Assessment Committee statement talks about systemic racism, but it doesn’t say anything about discrimination against other underrepresented groups (based, e.g., on gender, gender identity, LGBTQ, disability, veteran status).
-Will other underrepresented groups be included in this review?
+Are other underrepresented groups included in this review?

-A: This evaluation will evaluate (1) Dr. Danielson’s allegations and (2) Seattle Children’s systems, policies, and practices in order to make findings and recommendations to address any issues of racism or racial inequality, diversity, or inclusion.
+A: This review is evaluating (1) Dr. Danielson’s allegations and (2) Seattle Children’s systems, policies, and practices in order to make findings and recommendations to address any issues of racism or racial inequality, diversity, or inclusion.
 In the interest of doing a thorough and timely review of those issues, the assessment is focused on those subjects.

 Q: If I want to share my experience at Seattle Children’s or Odessa Brown because it relates to issues of systemic racism, diversity, equity or inclusion, or to the allegations made by Dr. Ben Danielson about Seattle Children’s or Odessa Brown, how do I provide that information?

-Q: Can former patients or families of patients, who have signed non-disclosure or non-disparagement agreements with Seattle Children’s, participate in Covington’s investigation without their identities being disclosed?
+Q: Could former patients or families of patients, who have signed non-disclosure or non-disparagement agreements with Seattle Children’s, participate in Covington’s investigation without their identities being disclosed?

 A: Yes.
-Seattle Children’s has agreed to waive any non-disclosure or non-disparagement agreements for purposes of participating in Covington’s review.
+Seattle Children’s agreed to waive any non-disclosure or non-disparagement agreements for purposes of participating in Covington’s review.
 As noted above, this is also true for former employees of Seattle Children’s.
-Covington has instituted a process through which it will obtain a formal waiver from Seattle Children’s without disclosing the name and identity of the person(s) seeking the waiver.
-Interested person(s) should contact Covington at the email, phone number, or mailing address below.
+Covington has instituted a process through which it obtained a formal waiver from Seattle Children’s without disclosing the name and identity of the person(s) seeking the waiver.

 Assessment Committee Members